icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     The provided stream has only $100$ frames, but assume in your performance computations that you are dealing with a stream of infinite length.
-    1. Report the throughput of the pipelined implementation in pictures per second.
+    1. Report the throughput of the initial pipelined implementation on 2 cores in pictures per second.
 (1 lines)
-    2. What is the best performance that one could theoretically achieve with a pipelined mapping of the streaming application?
+    2. What is the best performance that one could theoretically achieve with a pipelined mapping of the streaming application on 2 cores over the single ARM core solution?
         (1 line)
+        ```{hint}
+        Where is the bottleneck?
+How does pipelining help in
+        hiding the bottleneck?
+        ```
     3. Describe the mapping that achieves the best performance.
 (3 lines)
     4. Reviewing the provided code, explain how it is able to deal with filling and draining the pipeline of operators?